AmandaMisjuwar/LocationSender/README.md

 # LocationSender

-LocationSender sends an emergency contact my location (useful for things like getting lost, (getting kidnapped?)
+LocationSender sends an emergency contact my location (useful for things like getting lost, or getting kidnapped??)